iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 This version begins the process by redirecting `www.imodeljs.org` to `www.itwinjs.org`, and updating references to the project name in markdown files.

+## Breaking API Changes

+### Quantity package

+The alpha interface `ParseResult` has changed to `QuantityParserResult` which can either be a `ParseQuantityError` or a `ParsedQuantity`.
+New static type guards `Parser.isParsedQuantity` and `Parser.isParseError` can be used to coerce the result into the appropriate type.

+The alpha UnitConversionSpec interface now requires a "system" property that can be used during parsing to help determine the unit to parse the value.

+### Frontend package

+The alpha class QuantityFormatter now registers its own standard QuantityTypeDefinitions during initialization.
+CustomQuantityTypeDefinitions must now be registered to support additional QuantityTypes.
+This replaces the use of FormatterParserSpecsProvider to provide custom quantity types.
+Removed koq methods that were never implemented.

+### IModelHostConfiguration.applicationType

+The type of the internal member `IModelHostConfiguration.applicationType` had a redundant declaration in `IModelHost.ts`.
+It is now correctly declared to be of type `IModelJsNative.ApplicationType`.
+The names of the members were the same, so this will not likely cause problems.

+### IModelTransformer and IModelExporter APIs are now async

+The *export* methods of [IModelExporter]($backend) and the *process* methods of [IModelTransformer]($backend) are now `async`.
+This is a breaking API change.
+While exporting and transforming should generally be considered *batch* operations, changing these methods to `async` makes progress reporting and process health monitoring much easier.
+This is particularly important when processing large iModels.

+To react to the changes, add an `await` before each `IModelExporter.export*` and `IModelTransformer.process*` method call and make sure they are called from within an `async` method.
+No internal logic was changed, so that should be the only changes required.

 ## GPU memory limits

 The [RenderGraphic]($frontend)s used to represent a [Tile]($frontend)'s contents consume WebGL resources - chiefly, GPU memory.
 If the amount of GPU memory consumed exceeds that available, the WebGL context will be lost, causing an error dialog to be displayed and all rendering to cease.
 The [TileAdmin]($frontend) can now be configured with a strategy for managing the amount of GPU memory consumed and avoiding context loss.
 Each strategy defines a maximum amount of GPU memory permitted to be allocated to tile graphics; when that limit is exceeded, graphics for tiles that are not currently being displayed by any [Viewport]($frontend) are discarded one by one until the limit is satisfied or no more tiles remain to be discarded.
 Graphics are discarded in order from least-recently- to most-recently-displayed, and graphics currently being displayed will not be discarded.
 The available strategies are: